 This year’s annual Schools Awards attracted more than 1,800 entries of creative works inspired by the Fourth Plinth in Trafalgar Square.

-Next year’s competition will open in January 2016 with deadlines for submission on Thursday 10 March.
+Deadlines for submission on Thursday 10 March.

 The previous Fourth Plinth commission, Hahn/Cock by Katharina Fritsch was unveiled in July 2013 in London’s Trafalgar Square.